 Textile Recycling Program at PNC Already Sees Tremendous Success; More Than 6,000 Pounds of Textiles Donated and Recycled in Less than 3 Weeks

-NEW YORK CITY (June 2, 2014) – SpinGreen, a socially responsible textile recycling company operating in the New York metropolitan area, on Saturday hosted a clothing drive at the Parkchester North Condominium (PNC) to celebrate the launch of the development’s new textile recycling program.
+NEW YORK CITY (June 2, 2014) – SpinGreen, a socially responsible textile recycling company operating in the New York metropolitan area.
+All on Saturday hosted a clothing drive.
+For that’s at the Parkchester North Condominium (PNC).
+Moreover to celebrate the launch of the development’s new textile recycling program.

-SpinGreen, which recently installed three collection bins at the 4,000-unit development, hosted the event to bring about awareness of textile recycling and PNC’s textile recycling program.
-The event, which offered food, entertainment and an informational talk about textile recycling, was attended by Assemblymember Luis R. Sepulveda (District 87), representatives of Sustainable South Bronx, an organization that advocates green development in the south Bronx, and more than 100 residents.
+SpinGreen, which recently installed three collection bins at the 4,000-unit development.
+For it hosted the event to bring about awareness of textile recycling and PNC’s textile recycling program.
+The event, which also offered food, entertainment and an informational talk.
+All about textile recycling and was attended by Assemblymember Luis R. Sepulveda (District 87).
+Moreover representatives of Sustainable South Bronx.
+For that’s an organization that advocates green development in the south Bronx.
+I mean with also more than 100 residents.

 The program is already seeing tremendous success.
 In less than three weeks, SpinGreen has already collected over 6,000 pounds of textiles, the equivalent of preventing 22,000 pounds of CO2 from polluting the atmosphere and saving 8.4M gallons of water.
 It also helps to avoid the dispersal of a significant quantity of insecticides to the atmosphere.

-SpinGreen owns and manages a network of over 600 recycling and donation bins throughout New York.
-Its bins collect unwanted shoes, clothing, linens and bedding, no matter its condition — ripped, torn and stained.
-Whatever can be reused is donated to local partnering organizations, including the local Boys and Girls Clubs, and whatever cannot will end up being recycled for commercial use.
+Finally, SpinGreen owns and manages a network of over 600 recycling and donation bins.
+All throughout New York.
+In conclusion, its bins collect unwanted shoes, clothing, linens and bedding.
+For I mean no matter its condition.
+For that’s ripped, torn and stained.
+Whatever can be reused is donated to local partnering organizations.
+For that’s including the local Boys and Girls Clubs.
+I mean and whatever cannot will end up being recycled for commercial use.

 Sources: SpinGreen and Parkchester North Condominiums